mobily/tifi/README.md

 #### tail

-> If the list is empty, returns `None`, otherwise returns everything except the first element of the list.
+> If `list` is empty, returns `None`, otherwise returns everything except the first element of the list.

 `tail<T>(list: T[]): Option<T[]>`